The race follows the IFSS regulations, International Federation of Sleddog Sports Race Rules.

 - Category B: Alaskan Malamute, Greenland Dog, Samoyed.
 Category C: Siberian Husky.

-- Dogs starting at PD300 must have obtained the age of 24 months on the starting day.
-Dogs starting at PD160 must have obtained the age of 18 months on the starring day.
+- All dogs starting at PD160 and PD300 must have obtained the age of 18 months on the starting day.

 - Men and women are running in the same class in both styles and all classes.

 - Minimum age for the musher is 18 years in all classes.

 - In pulka style the dogs may run in double file.